eexuesong/CARE/README.md

 10. Use ctrl-C in the Terminal to terminate the process.

-Note:
+## Notes:
  (1) Do the following before initializing TensorFlow to limit TensorFlow to first GPU:
     ```posh
     import os
     os.environ["CUDA_DEVICE_ORDER"]="PCI_BUS_ID"
     os.environ["CUDA_VISIBLE_DEVICES"] = "0"
     ```

  (2) You can find out which version of TensorFlow is installed via:
     ```posh
     pip show tensorflow
     ```